 My journey really began after finishing business school in 2010 – I purchased a Nikon D90 to take with me while traveling (as a way to decorate my walls….because I was cheap).
 I owned Lightroom at the time and applied some lovely presets – therefore…I was an amazing photographer.
 LOL!

 Towards the end of the year, a friend asked me to take maternity and newborn photos…it was at that moment I learned what being truly obsessed with(…)

 Rules!
 Yay!
 Wait, why should I care?

 So what exactly is composition?
 To put it simply, it is all of the elements of your photograph that make it stand out, that draw the viewer in, and engages them emotionally in your work.
 Positioning, framing, lighting, the background, movement, and more all help tell your story.
 With portraits, there are some very basic rules that should not be broken, because it can confuse the viewer.
-Portraits are a whole ‘nother(…)
+Portraits are a whole ‘nother animal that(…)

 If you’re anything like me, and my guess is that you are, you’ve probably gone through a period (or several periods!) of struggle and doubt in your photography journey.
 After learning the basics and getting to a point where we are consistently producing technically sound images, we often look over the body of our work and feel, well, blah about the whole thing.
-Mastering the basics is no small feat, and in the process of focusing on concrete(…)
+Mastering the basics is no small feat, and in the process of focusing on concrete things like(…)

 Have you visited the CMpro Daily Project to get your daily dose of photography inspiration?
 If not, it’s definitely worth checking out!
 The CMpros, both hobbyist and professional photographers, are uploading beautiful photographs to it every day and each week we choose a favorite, the DOTW (daily of the week).
 This week, this gorgeous maternity portrait by Jenni Jones won us over.
 Congratulations, Jenni!